lucieyarish/customer-subscription-managment/README.md

 ```shell
 mvn spring-boot:run
 ```
+#### Viewing Database Data

-Dummy data are automatically seeded into an in-memory database (H2).
+* Dummy data are automatically seeded into an in-memory database (H2).
 If you wish to view the data in a console, open your browser and navigate to **localhost:8080/h2-console**

-When the console GUI loads, leave everything the way it is and make sure that the **JDBC URL** is set to the following value: jdbc:h2:mem:test
+* When the console GUI loads, leave everything the way it is, and make sure that the **JDBC URL** value is set to: **jdbc:h2:mem:test**.

+#### Trying API Calls
-To test the application, open the Postman app on your machine, paste the JSON sample data below to the request body and send GET request to **localhost:8080/customers**.
+To test the application endpoints, open the Postman app on your machine, paste the JSON sample data below to the request body and send GET request to **localhost:8080/customers**.
 By doing so, you can view all customers currently saved in the database.

 ## Tech Stack and Tools Used<a name="techstack"></a>
 ### Tech Stack